DrewNaylor/Retiled/docs/eventual-feature-and-behavior-list.md

   - Long-pressing the `Escape` key when using the emulator opens the multitasking area, but that may conflict with apps listening for `Escape` to go back, so I may need to send `Alt+Tab` instead.
 Whatever I'm using to do multitasking will have to handle `Alt+Tab` to open a view where the user can select the window they want, or close ones they want to close.
   - I may use the Maliit framework to send the `Escape` key to apps, which is also described in #4.
   - Hopefully the Maliit keyboard dismisses itself when pressing `Escape` and prevents the app from getting the signal.
+  - Something else I might use is evscript, which is a scripting environment for keyboard shortcuts basically: https://github.com/unrelentingtech/evscript
+  - What's cool about evscript is you can just have it run your "key presses" as a command, plus it seems really light.
+I'd prefer not having to run something when pressing the Back button and just have a library, but hopefully this'll work well enough.
 - Action Center
   - Long-pressing the quick action buttons at the top will open the relevant page in Settings, which is something I forgot 8.x lacked.
 (Thanks to TheMobilizer for the suggestion!)
   - The quick action button panel will be able to scroll horizontally to hold more buttons. [(issue #10)](https://github.com/DrewNaylor/Retiled/issues/10)